When Pottery and Porcelain Needs a Qualified Appraisal for Donation, Estate or Insurance

 5. Comparable signals: prior sales and prior appraisals, clearly marked as comparable examples.

-6. Lane choice: whether this is donation, estate, insurance, or a mixed decision.
+6. Purpose choice: whether this is donation, estate, insurance, or a mixed decision.

 The difference between a weak packet and a strong one is often the same as the difference between a rough estimate and a robust report: what is missing, especially around assumptions.
 If assumptions are missing, no method can fully repair clarity later.